Currently Seeking Participants

 The purpose of this study is to examine the beliefs about sedentary behavior and preferences for physical activity or sedentary reduction programs using technology among older adults with knee pain or knee replacement.

 Surveys are no longer being administered.

 The purpose of this research study being conducted at the University of South Carolina is to learn more about physical activity levels in patients during the first year after knee replacement.
 Specifically, this study is looking at how the use of Fitbits (wrist worn activity monitor) and social support influence physical activity levels after surgery.
-If you would like to learn more about this research study, please visit our website.
+If you would like to learn more about this research study, please visit our visit our website.